rafaelmartinsdacosta/english-course/01-companies/03-practically-speaking.md

 ## 5 - Write five facts about youself or your company, but replace certain words with ****.

 Read your sentences to your partner.
 Take turns asking them to repeat the missing information.

+- Number of countries: 1
+- Number of cities based: 3
+- Number of cities with employees: 14
+- Number of employees: 1035
+- Annual sales: $400**M**